-There are three main contributions of our work: First, the AM module integrated into the network improves both the performance and interpretability of gastric cancer diagnosis.
+The main contributions of our work can be concluded in three parts: First, the AM module integrated into the network improves both the performance and interpretability of gastric cancer diagnosis.
 Second, we develop the HCRF model to obtain full annotations for weakly supervised classification tasks automatically.
-Thirdly, we use a publicly available gastric histopathology image dataset, which consists of $700$ images and extensive experiments on the dataset demonstrate the effectiveness of our method.
+Thirdly, we apply a public gastric histopathology image database containing $700$ images.
+The extensive experiments on them prove the outstanding performance of our method.

-This paper is organized as follows.
-In Sec.~\ref{sec:Related}, we review the existing methods related to automatic gastric cancer diagnosis, AMs and the Conditional Random Field (CRF).
-We explain our proposed method in Sec.~\ref{sec:method}.
-Sec.~\ref{sec:Experiment} elaborates the experimental settings, implementation, results and comparison.
-Sec.~\ref{sec:Discussion} compares our method to previous GHIC studies.
-Sec.~\ref{sec:Conclusion} concludes this paper and discusses the future work.
+This paper is divided into five sections.
+We review the existing methods related to automatic gastric cancer diagnosis, AMs, and the Conditional Random Field (CRF) in Sec.~\ref{sec:Related}.
+Afterward, we explain our proposed method in Sec.~\ref{sec:method}.
+Sec.~\ref{sec:Experiment} elaborates the experimental settings, implementation, results, and comparison.
+Sec.~\ref{sec:Discussion} compares our approach with existing GHIC researches.
+Sec.~\ref{sec:Conclusion} gives a summary of this paper and discusses the future work.